 Point spread wagering markets parallel financial markets in numerous ways.
 Both markets are characterized by the presence of rational investors, informed agents, arbitrageurs, irrational traders, and sentimental participants.
 Like arbitrageurs and informed traders in financial markets, professional bettors stand ready to exploit any arbitrage opportunities that might arise in sports gambling markets.
+Get all the latest Cristiano Ronaldo news and information here: ronaldo7.net.

 11 Information about point spread wagers and information about stocks are both widely disseminated.
 528 motivation, behavior, and decision-making in betting markets Sports betting “wise guys” saturate the news services and gambling trade publications with their “wisdom,” analogously to those expert stock pickers who offer their predictions for capital markets.